Michielos/hello-world/README.md

 # hello-world
 My first repository.
-I am Michielos and i am new to programming
+I am Michielos and i am new to programming.
+And i want to learn